Apollo’s Fire | Cleveland Baroque Orchestra

-Apollo’s Fire was founded in Cleveland, Ohio by the award-winning harpsichordist and conductor Jeannette Sorrell.
-Sorrell envisioned an ensemble dedicated to the baroque ideal that music should evoke the various Affekts or passions in the listeners.
-Apollo’s Fire is a collection of creative artists who share Sorrell’s passion for drama and rhetoric.
+Named for the classical god of music and the sun, Apollo’s Fire is a GRAMMY®- winning ensemble.
+Founded by award-winning harpsichordist and conductor Jeannette Sorrell, the period band is dedicated to the baroque ideal that music should evoke the various Affekts or passions in the listeners.
+The Apollo’s Fire musicians are creative artists who share Sorrell’s passion for drama and rhetoric.

-Chosen by the DAILY TELEGRAPH as one of London’s “Best 5 Classical Concerts of 2014,” AF was praised for “superlative music-making… combining European stylishness with American entrepreneurialism.”
+Chosen by the DAILY TELEGRAPH as one of London’s “Best 5 Classical Concerts of the Year,” Apollo’s Fire’s 2014 London performance was praised for “superlative music-making… combining European stylishness with American entrepreneurialism.”

 North American tour engagements include Carnegie Hall (twice), the Tanglewood and Ravinia festivals (3 times), the Boston Early Music Festival

 series, the Aspen Music Festival, Library of Congress, the National Gallery of Art, the Metropolitan Museum of Art in New York City, and major venues in Toronto, Los Angeles, and San Francisco.
 Most of these concerts have been sold out.
 In 2021, Apollo’s Singers made their debut with the New York Philharmonic under the baton of Jeannette Sorrell, winning rave reviews.

 At home in Cleveland and Chicago, Apollo’s Fire enjoys sold-out performances at its series, which has drawn national attention for creative programming.